Alexa Knierim: 2021–2022 season: Beijing Olympics and World Champions

-2022–2023 season
+2022–2023 season: Second World medal and fifth national title

-Knierim/Frazier began their season at 2022 Skate America, where they won the gold medal, their first Grand Prix title in a full-fledged Grand Prix event.
+Knierim/Frazier began their season in October at 2022 Skate America, where they won the gold medal, their first Grand Prix title in a full-fledged Grand Prix event.
 They skated a solid short program to place first in that segment and went on to place first in the free skate as well.
 Frazier, speaking after the free skate, noted that it was their first event of the season and that "tonight was a fight, so a lot of grit out there."
 Knierim/Frazier became the first U.S. pair since 2006 and the third U.S. pair in history to win a Grand Prix title.

 Knierim/Frazier won the gold medal at their second Grand Prix event, 2022 MK John Wilson Trophy, by a dominant 21.66-point margin.
 They earned all-new season's best scores and won both segments of the competition with a strong short program and some errors in the free skate.
 Knierim/Frazier became the first U.S. pair to win two Grand Prix events in one season, and the first U.S. pair to qualify to the Grand Prix Final since 2015 when Knierim qualified with her former partner.

 At the 2022 Grand Prix Final, Knierim/Frazier won the silver medal, narrowly missing the gold medal by just one point.
 They entered the event as co-favorites for the title alongside the top-seeded Miura/Kihara of Japan.
 In the short program, they skated cleanly except for a hand down by Frazier on their side-by-side jump, and earned a new personal best score of 77.65 to place second, only 0.43 points behind Miura/Kihara.
 They followed it up in the free skate with another strong performance with two shaky jumps and earned new season's best free skate and total scores.
 They were narrowly outscored in that segment, just 0.87 behind Miura/Kihara's skate which contained errors.
 Knierim/Frazier became the first U.S. pair in history to win a Grand Prix Final medal.
 Their total score was the second highest ever by a U.S. pair in international competition, behind only their score from the World Championships the previous season.